Entering Canada With A Conviction

 ✓ Reasons for travel

-Rehabilitation allows lifetime access into Canada.
-This document never needs to be renewed.
-A Temporary Resident Permit and Rehabilitation does not permit one to work in Canada.
+A Temporary Resident Permit or Rehabilitation does not permit one to work in Canada.
 These approvals allow visitation for a period determined by the admitting officer.